How ChatGPT Decides What to Recommend

 Track your brand's recommendation rate over dozens of queries across days and weeks to separate real signal from noise.
 Brands that check ChatGPT once and conclude they are "not recommended" may be missing the 40% of runs where they do appear.
 Conversely, brands that see themselves recommended once may overestimate their visibility.
 The only reliable measure of your ChatGPT presence is aggregated data over time, not any single snapshot.

-Loudmink tracks your brand's recommendation rate across ChatGPT and up to 4 other AI search engines every 24 hours, with trend data over time.
-Plans from $99/mo.
+Loudmink tracks your brand's recommendation rate across ChatGPT and up to 4 other AI search engines, with trend data over time, plus source insights showing where AI search engines pull their answers from.
+Start with a free scan or see pricing.

 Frequently Asked Questions